A Resilience Framework for Bi-Criteria Combinatorial Optimization with Bandit Feedback: Related Work

 \subsection{Offline Bi-Criteria Optimization with Combinatorial Set Selection}

 Offline bi-criteria optimization has been extensively studied for combinatorial problems such as submodular cover, fair submodular maximization, and knapsack-constrained optimization.
-Key problems include minimizing a submodular cost function while ensuring a utility threshold \cite{wolsey1982analysis, crawford2019submodular}, maximizing submodular utility under fairness constraints \cite{chen2024fair}, and balancing budget adherence with objective guarantees \cite{iyer2013submodular}.
-Prior work assumes exact oracles or linear rewards, limiting applicability to online settings with bandit feedback.
-Our framework addresses this gap by requiring only that offline algorithms (e.g., MINTSS \cite{goyal2013minimizing}, greedy methods \cite{crawford2019submodular}, fair submodular maximization \cite{chen2024fair}) satisfy $\delta$-resilience (Definition~\ref{def:robustness})—a property we show holds for {several } existing bi-criteria approximation algorithms.
-This allows seamless conversion of offline guarantees to online CMAB with sublinear regret and constraint violation, without problem-specific structures.
+Key problems include minimizing a submodular cost function while ensuring a utility threshold \cite{wolsey1982analysis,wan2010greedy,goyal2013minimizing,crawford2019submodular}, maximizing submodular utility under fairness constraints \cite{chen2024fair}, and balancing budget adherence with objective guarantees \cite{iyer2013submodular}.
+Most works assumed exact oracles or linear rewards, limiting applicability to online settings with bandit feedback. \citet{crawford2019submodular} considered the offline submodular cost submodular cover problem by analyzing the approximate guarantee of a specific greedy algorithm using an inexact oracle. \citet{goyal2013minimizing} analyzed a greedy algorithm for the submodular cover under a class of inexact oracles (multiplicative noise) for social network influence propagation.
+These works do not address online learning or bandit feedback and do not provide guarantees under noisy oracle perturbations (additive bounded noise).